 “Using E10 petrol can slightly reduce fuel economy… There may be a reduction of 1%, which may not be noticeable in everyday driving and equates to no more than half a tankful per year for the average driver.”

-While some studies showed that vehicles would need to use more fuel to get the same performance, overall, the consensus, especially for motorcycles, will be pretty nominal.
+While some studies showed that vehicles would need more fuel to get the same performance, overall, the consensus, especially for motorcycles, will be pretty nominal.

-It is unlikely that the everyday rider will notice much or any difference to their MPG.
+It is unlikely that the everyday rider will notice much or any difference in their MPG.

 As for losing power, this is not an issue riders will face.

 Ethanol has a higher octane content than pure petrol, so it burns cleaner and leads to lower temperatures in the combustion chamber.